Zero-carbon footprint and net-zero energy

 LEED (Leadership in Energy and Environmental Design) Certification

 LEED Certification is a program of the U.S Green Building Council and is somewhat similar to the PassivHaus standard except it provides more flexibility on reaching overall energy efficiency performance rather than requiring the strict adherence to the prescriptive building elements of the PassivHaus standard.
 However, LEED does not currently offer a standard for renovating an existing house, it only applies to new construction.
+The LEED system has been criticized for making money for the Green Building Council that runs it rather than actually cutting costs or carbon footprint, see this article that was recently published:

 Zero-Energy Ready Home (ZERH) and Home Energy Rating System (HERS)

 The Department of Energy offers its Zero Energy Ready Home (ZERH) program but it is more aimed at certifying builders rather than buildings.
 Hence, just like the PassiveHaus and LEED programs it is focused on new construction, not how to go zero on your existing home.
 The ZERH program relies heavily on EnergyStar standards for appliances and windows and the HERS (Home Energy Rating System) for performance.
 HERS is focused on energy use relative to a benchmark house (i.e., how your home compares to a model house of the same floor area) rather than minimizing energy or spending.
 A HERS rating is only available on new houses, not for existing ones.
 A review of the HERS rating system in Home Energy magazine found that, in practice, “there was no clear relationship between the rating score of an individual home and actual energy cost.”
 Hmmm.
+And here is what one PassivHaus builder/architect/HERS rater said of the HERS software, “…but it is frankly a dog”.

 These existing energy efficiency rating programs have significant drawbacks.
 None of PassivHaus, LEED or ZERH/HERS quantify either how much you can cut your carbon footprint or how much money you can save, they don’t work on existing houses and are also burdensome (read: costly) to implement usually requiring you to hire experts to do an audit.